shinobi5/skeletor/README.md

 Front-end boilerplate with a focus on the web platform running on [deno](https://deno.land/).

 This project is WIP.
-Still need to convert some of the previous node scripts over to deno.
+Currently converting the previous node scripts to deno...

 **Includes**
 - [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) generator using [lit-html](https://github.com/polymer/lit-html) and [haunted](https://github.com/matthewp/haunted)